 This handsome (and easy) quilt is made up of bright, bold geometrics.
 We added a custom monogram to a bottom corner square to personalize the project and make it a cherished keepsake for baby and parents.

-We used two cool closures for our pair of shoulder bags.
-One design, two looks.
-There’s a curving side gusset to add structure and a uniquely curved flap accented with piping.
-It’s all done with standard weight cottons!
+We used a cool metal closure for this pretty shoulder bag design.
+There’s a curving side gusset to add structure and a unique curved flap with accent piping.
+All done with standard weight cottons!
+So fun, we made two samples!

 This unique apron pulls together three embellishment techniques: embroidery, decorative stitching, and quilting.
 We also added form-flattering pleats underneath the waistband and darts in the lower bodice.